dhirajpatra/dhirajpatra/README.md

 ### Hi there 👋

-__I'm a Software Architect and certified AI Engineer for IoT, ML based Cloud applications__
+__I'm a Software Architect and certified AI ML Engineer for Cloud applications__

 Highly experienced Principal Engineer and Engineering Lead with over 25 years of experience in the industry.
 Strong background in architecture design and problem-solving, with a proven track record of